-Cross-Ice Game Play Rules
+Half-Ice Game Play Rules

-- Hockey Canada Playing Rules are followed except as stated below. - 4-on-4 (plus a goaltender) A player may play goal, but full goaltender equipment is not required. - Game format: two periods with a run-time clock. - Game length: not to exceed 60 minutes. - Timed buzzer or whistle for line changes: - Game does not stop; players change on the fly at buzzer/whistle. - If there are fewer than four players on the bench, the active player designated to stay out for the following shift must return to the bench prior to continuing play. - On the buzzer/whistle, players must relinquish control of the puck immediately and vacate the ice.
+- Hockey Canada Playing Rules are followed except as stated below. - 4-on-4 format A player may play goal, and full goaltender equipment is required. - Game format: two periods with a run-time clock. - Game length: not to exceed 60 minutes. - Timed buzzer or whistle for line changes: - Game does not stop; players change on the fly at buzzer/whistle. - If there are fewer than four players on the bench, the active player designated to stay out for the following shift must return to the bench prior to continuing play. - On the buzzer/whistle, players must relinquish control of the puck immediately and vacate the ice.
 The new players enter the ice immediately. - Failure to immediately relinquish control of the puck or new players entering the ice surface prematurely may result in a penalty (see below).
 When play is stopped due to the goaltender freezing the puck or a goal being scored, the official will signal the attacking players to back off three metres.
 Once the attackers have moved back, the players may resume play as soon as the possession team has control of the puck.
-In the event a puck goes out of play, the official will provide a new puck to the non-offending team and the offending team will be required to provide a three-metre cushion. - Shift length not to exceed two minutes. - Face-offs to start each half. - Change of possession: - Continuous play; when whistles lead to a change in puck possession, the official (coach) will signal the attacking players to back off three metres.
-Once the attackers have moved back, play may resume as soon as the possession team has control of the puck. - Goaltender freezes the puck the official (coach) blows the whistle to indicate the attacking team backs off and the defending team gets possession. - Puck shot out of play the offending team backs off and the official (coach) gives the nonoffending team a new puck. - One official per game coaches may also act as official for games (RECOMMENDATION) - Goaltenders do not need full equipment.
-(RECOMMENDATION) - No score is kept. - No standings or stats kept. - Blue puck (4 oz) (RECOMMENDATION) - Net size 2x3, 3x4 or 4x6.
-(ALL ARE ACCEPTABLE)
+In the event a puck goes out of play, the official will provide a new puck to the non-offending team and the offending team will be required to provide a three-metre cushion. - Shift length not to exceed two minutes. - Face-offs to start each half.

+Change of possession:

-- Penalties: - Player sits next shift, game is played 4-on-4 and if offending team controls the puck after the infraction, official blows the whistle and calls for change of possession. - Minor penalties are noted, with the official (coach) briefly raising their arm to indicate a penalty will be assessed.
-At the conclusion of the shift, the official (coach) notifies the coach of the infraction and the number of the offending player. - If the offending team controls the puck after the infraction, the official (coach) blows the whistle and calls for a change of possession; the non-offending team is given room to play the puck (three-metre cushion). - The offending player will sit out the next shift, but the team will play even strength. - Should an infraction occur that would normally require a player to be ejected from the game (game misconduct, match penalty or gross misconduct), the player will be removed for the remainder of that game.
+- Continuous play; when whistles lead to a change in puck possession, the official will signal the attacking players to back off three metres.
+Once the attackers have moved back, play may resume as soon as the possession team has control of the puck. - Goaltender freezes the puck the official blows the whistle to indicate the attacking team backs off and the defending team gets possession. - Puck shot out of play the offending team backs off and the official gives the non-offending team a new puck. - Minimum of one official per game. - Goaltenders in full equipment. - Rotate all players through the goaltender position.
+(RECOMMENDATION) - No score is kept in half-ice programming. - No standings or stats kept. - Blue puck (4 oz) or black puck (6 oz).
+(EITHER IS ACCEPTABLE) - Net size 3x4 or 4x6.
+(EITHER IS ACCEPTABLE) - Penalties: - Player sits next shift, game is played 4-on-4 and if offending team controls the puck after the infraction, official blows the whistle and calls for change of possession. - Minor penalties are noted, with the official briefly raising their arm to indicate a penalty will be assessed.
+At the conclusion of the shift, the official notifies the coach of the infraction and the number of the offending player. - If the offending team controls the puck after the infraction, the official blows the whistle and calls for a change of possession; the non-offending team is given room to play the puck (threemetre cushion). - The offending player will sit out the next shift, but the team will play even strength. - Should an infraction occur that would normally require a player to be ejected from the game (game misconduct, match penalty or gross misconduct), the player will be removed for the remainder of that game.
 Even under these circumstances, teams will not play shorthanded and no game incident report will be required.

-Player Evaluations, Selections, Tryouts
+Player Evaluations, Selections, or Tryouts